Price Up, Open Interest Down: Short Covering or Profit Taking?

 Key takeaways:

 • “Price up + OI down” on a perpetual means positions are closing, but without knowing which side closed, the interpretation is incomplete.
-Context from Net Taker Imbalance (NTI), vol_z, and price impact narrows the interpretation.
+Context from Net Taker Imbalance, Total Volume Z-Score, and Relative Price Impact narrows the interpretation.

-• In a thin book, a short-covering or liquidation cascade can produce a near-zero buy_vol_z even as price spikes 10–23%, because the forced buy flow may still be small in notional terms relative to the book’s lack of depth.
+• In a thin book, a short-covering or liquidation cascade can produce a near-zero Buy Volume Z-Score even as price spikes 10–23%, because the forced buy flow may still be small in notional terms relative to the book’s lack of depth.

-• The setup for the second +23% spike was fully readable eight minutes before it fired: OI at a new session high, 60m OI_z positive, 60m Net Taker Imbalance (NTI) sustained above +3.5, 5m Net Taker Imbalance (NTI) turning positive, RPI elevated.
+• The setup for the second +23% spike was fully readable eight minutes before it fired: OI at a new session high, 60m Open Interest Z-Score positive, 60m Net Taker Imbalance sustained above +3.5, 5m Net Taker Imbalance turning positive, Relative Price Impact elevated.

-• When both buy_vol_z and sell_vol_z are simultaneously negative before a spike, participation is weak relative to baseline and the move is more likely liquidity-driven than broadly demand-driven.
+• When both Buy Volume Z-Score and Sell Volume Z-Score are simultaneously negative before a spike, participation is weak relative to baseline and the move is more likely liquidity-driven than broadly demand-driven.
 Magnitude is often larger.
 Mean-reversion is often faster.

 • The same scanner framework that detected the squeeze on Day 1 correctly held through the Day 2 rearm, and correctly classified the afternoon vacuum as a different regime.